cekrem/go-transform/README.md

 A flexible Go-based text transformation tool that uses a plugin architecture to process input streams.
 This project follows Clean Architecture principles in general and the Dependency Inversion Principle in particular and emphasizes modularity through its plugin system.

+> The Dependency Inversion Principle states:
+>
+> 1. High-level modules should not import anything from low-level modules.
+Both should depend on abstractions (e.g., interfaces).
+> 2. Abstractions should not depend on details.
+Details (concrete implementations) should depend on abstractions.

 ## Features

 - Plugin-based architecture for extensible text transformations